STATEMENT OF WORK FOR FUELPLUS AIRLINE.ONE ONBOARDING SERVICES

 3. The Onboarding Process

 The Onboarding Services consists of a set of activities to set up the cloud infrastructure (tenant) and deploy and configure FuelPlus airline.ONE according to Customer’s requirements.

 Core deployment configures system parameters, and pre-loads industry base data such as locations, countries, aircraft types, and market & financial data as well as customer-specific base data.
 In addition, a default folder structure is set up on the FuelPlus Cloud FTP Server to support the exchange of interface files for planning, operational and accounting data.
 Product orientation training is conducted to make Customer’s users familiar with the main product features and to provide further guidance on where and how to find useful supporting documentation, checklists, specifications, and tutorials.

 Core onboarding ends with a formal acceptance of the deliverables (see section 9).

 During onboarding, Customer will work remotely with the FuelPlus Onboarding Team to deploy, configure and customize Customer’s FuelPlus airline.ONE instance according to Customer’s requirements.

 1. Kick-off and Briefing

 Kick-off and delivery of the Customer Onboarding Plan (COP) that documents key-activities of the onboarding journey.
-The COP contains a set of guidelines and checklists to support Customer in the following areas:
+The COP contains a set of key tasks for guidance to support Customer in the following areas:

 a) Technical Briefing